talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_3.rst

 .. image:: /_static/img/advanced_features/customer_service_portal/blocked_reasons.png

-3.2 Cross referrals
+Cross referrals
 -------------------

 The last use case is when an Advocate has not received his or her reward due to **Cross Referral**.
-Cross referral occurs when an advocate shares with a Friend who purchases and that same Friend then shares with an Advocate in an attempt to get both the Advocate and Friend rewards.
+Cross referral occurs when an Advocate shares with a Friend who purchases and that same Friend then shares with an Advocate in an attempt to get both the Advocate and Friend rewards.

 We identify this in the same way as described above.